dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology-Lecture0101.md

 And so Rich, who's a wonderfully friendly guy — sometime if we get him to come to Stanford, I'll introduce you; he's just very nice — came up with this thing called Karel the Robot.
 And the term, "Karel" actually comes from Karel Capek.
 Anyone know who he is?
 Oh, free candy.
 Uh huh?

-Student:He coined the term, "robot."
+Student: He coined the term, "robot."

-Instructor (Mehran Sahami):He coined the term, "robot."
+Instructor (Mehran Sahami): He coined the term, "robot."
 He was a Czech playwright who actually wrote a play called, "RUR," which was about robots.
 And the word robot actually comes from a Czech word, the Czech word for work.
 And so the robot is named after Karel.
 And some people say Karl, which is kind of actually closer to I believe if — I don't know if there's anyone who speaks Czech in the room — but closer to the actual pronunciation.
 But we say Karel these days because it's kind of like gender neutral, okay?

 And so Karel the Robot is basically this robot that lives in a really simple world.
 And so I'll show you all that you can meet Karel the Robot.
 He's friendly; he's fun.
 I'll show you Karel the Robot.
 So we gotta get Karel running.
 He's at the factory.
 He's getting souped up.
 We're energizing Karel.
 You gotta add some color to it.
 Otherwise — all right.
 We're begging for him.
 Come on, Karel.
 There he is.
 Oh, yeah.
 That's Karel the Robot.
 He looks like one of the old Macintoshes if you remember the original Macintoshes that look like a lunch pail, except he's got legs.
 One sticks out his back.
 That's just the way it is.